 – End of Appendix –

-RAS Restrictions during High Risk Operating State
+RAS Restrictions during High-Risk Operating State

+During a high-risk operating state, there is a significantly higher than normal probability of one or more contingency events and associated consequences (MR Ch.5 s.2.4.1).
+Since RAS are complex systems that have unique risks, restrictions are placed on their use in a high-risk operating state to mitigate adverse impacts to the IESO-controlled grid.

 The following contingency types apply to 115 kV, 230 kV and 500 kV systems.
-Table C-1: RAS Restrictions during High Risk Operating State
+Table C-1: RAS Restrictions during High-Risk Operating State